The Rivers and Harbors Acts of 1870, 1880, 1912, 1919, and 1962.

 There were two main construction projects awarded in 2019.
 The first was the Chicago Lock North Pier reconstruction project.
 This project was awarded to Integrated Environmental Solutions, Inc. in September 2019.
 This project is intended to provide stability to the existing crib structure for a portion of the North Pier.
 The current sheet pile wall on the river side is supported by tie rods that are corroding and tied to a failing tunnel structure, which require repair or replacement.
 This project is scheduled for completion by November 2020.

 The second construction project is the lock chamber walls repair.
 This project was awarded to Foundation Mechanics, LLC, in September 2019.
 The Chicago Lock chamber walls, north and south walls, have experienced deterioration due to operation cycles of the lock, ice, and wear and tear from vessels traversing the lock.
 The Chicago Lock Wall resurfacing project will resurface approximately 280 feet of lock wall on the west side of the lock chamber with new steel plate panels.
 The north and south lock walls will each receive approximately 140 feet of new steel plate panels.
-This project will start after the completion of the Chicago Lock North Pier project and is scheduled for completion in 2022.
+This contract was terminated, and this work will be included in the new lock chamber walls contract and to be awarded by September 2021.

 The Chicago Lock Floor project will remove existing floor panels, drive anchor piles and then use tremie concrete to create a solid floor surface.
 This design will be able to withstand the intense hydraulic forces and resist the loads that have caused the existing concrete panels to become dislodged and produce scour holes.
-The Floor project will start construction on 16 November 2024 and will continue until 14 April 2025.
+The floor project will start construction on Nov.
+16, 2024 and will continue until April 14, 2025.